(modified and accepted in Madrid, Spain, September 8th, 2022)

 - changes to the attendance fee;

-- election of the Executive Committee and the Auditing Committee;
+- election of the Board and the Auditing Committee;

 - foundation of orders, distinctions, memorial medals etc. that can be conferred by the WAB, and determination of the conditions under which they are awarded;

-- The General Assembly will be convened during the biennial meeting and at least 30 days notice will be posted on the official web page of the WAB.
-All Full and Associate Member buiatrics associations will be notified.
+- The General Assembly will be convened during each WBC and at least 30 days notice will be posted on the official web page of the WAB.
+All Full and Associate Member buiatrics associations and observer members will be notified.

 - In the General Assembly, each Full Member present has one vote.

-- An extraordinary General Assembly (EGA) will be convened if the Executive Committee or if more than 25 % of the Full Member associations put a motion in writing to the Secretariat at least 3 months before the EGA is called, explaining the reason and object of the motion.
+- An extraordinary General Assembly (EGA) will be convened if the Board or if more than 25% of the Full Member associations put a motion in writing to the Secretariat at least 3 months before the EGA is called, explaining the reason and object of the motion.
 Voting on the motion will be made by each Full Member after due consideration.
 The motion will be carried if two-thirds of Full Member associations vote for the motion.
 Voting is via a representative from the Full Member, by proxy or by an e-mailed ballot paper.

 - The General Assembly is capable of making a decision and the required quorum is present if more than 50% of the representatives of the Full Members are present.

-- If half of the representatives as specified in Point (1), fail to attend a convened general assembly, a second general assembly shall be convened with the same agenda within 30 minutes.
+- If half of the representatives as specified in paragraph 11, clause 1, fail to attend a convened general assembly, a second general assembly shall be convened with the same agenda within 30 minutes.
 This repeated general assembly will be capable of making a decision irrespective of the number of representatives attending.

 - The General Assembly passes its resolutions by a simple majority vote; in the case of an even number of votes being cast, the President has the casting vote.

-- Points (c) and (d) of Point (2) of Paragraph 9 will require at least a two-thirds majority vote of the Full Member buiatrics associations present.
+- Subclauses c. and d. of clause 2 of paragraph 9 require at least a two-thirds majority vote of the Full Member buiatrics associations present.

 - The General Assembly is presided over by the President of the WAB.